I Shall Not Be Moved (poetry collection): Themes

 Critic Lyman B. Hagen states that much of Angelou's poetry and most of her writings, especially "Worker's Song", the first poem in I Shall Not Be Moved, praises the laborer.
 He says, "In Angelou's writings, rarely is there anyone who does not work.
 Everyone of her characters—singers, dancers, railway workers, etc.—works hard".
 Critic Hazel Rochman, who calls the poem an "exquisitely simple worksong", states that Angelou connects physical action with wit and longing.
 She compares it to the performances of singer Paul Robeson and to Langston Hughes' poem "Florida Road Workers".
 Michele Howe calls I Shall Not Be Moved "a collection that testifies to the undaunted spirit of oppressed people everywhere", and states that it "relates a history of hard work, pain, joy, and the affection and heartbreak often associated with love".
 She also mentions "Worker's Song" in her article in the New Jersey newspaper The Star-Ledger, stating that it describes the struggles of the workers that "keep the whole world running".

 Howe says that although Angelou writes about the Black experience, she draws from the experiences of all ethnic backgrounds.
 Howe considers the poem "Our Grandmothers", which relates the struggle of a woman attempting to overcome her enslavement and oppression, one of the most poignant poems in the volume and its focal point.
 The poem uses the title phrase; according to Howe, Angelou's use of the personal pronoun signifies the universal experience of mothers and grandmothers and their struggles to overcome obstacles.
 Howe also discusses the poem "Coleridge Jackson", which she considers another significant poem in I Shall Not Be Moved.
 The poem describes a man who "wouldn't take tea for the fever"—someone incapable of creatively dealing with his suffering at the hands of his employer.
 Angelou informed Howe that she believed that "Coleridge Jackson" was one of the most powerful poems she had ever recited in public.

 In the poem "Love Letter", Angelou describes the power of love to empower people to be themselves in their relationships, and to be equal with their partners.
-Angelou's poem "Human Family" focuses on the similarities of all people, especially the line "We are more alike, my friends, than we are unalike".
+"Human Family" focuses on the similarities of all people, especially the line "We are more alike, my friends, than we are unalike".
 According to Howe, this line sums the themes found throughout the volume.